- 23 Nov 2023

 - 2 Minutes to read

-Multi-Tenancy (MT) server architecture allows a single software instance to serve multiple, different groups of user accounts that also segregates data at rest.
+Multi-Tenancy (MT) server architecture allows a single software instance to serve multiple different groups of user accounts that also segregate data at rest.

 There are three supported deployment methods of MT: physical, standard logical, and segregated logical.

 Standard Server vs Multi-Tenant Server

 Supports only one version of each Flow.

 Supports multiple versions of each Flow.